Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 Top 10 Fascinating Facts About Armenia

-Armenia is a country that sits next to Turkey, Iran, Georgia, and Azerbaijan, which is of no help to those readers who have struggled through an American education.
+Armenia is a country that sits next to Turkey, Iran, Georgia, and Azerbaijan, which is of no help to those readers who have struggled through a liberal education.
 Go on, find it on a map.
 You can’t.
 Armenia is a picturesque land of plunging valleys, ancient churches, weird bread, and wrestling, but there is so much more tragedy and comedy to unearth.
 Come with us, to Armenia!

 10Armenia Has Been at War for Thirty Years